we45/AppSecEssentials/instructions/README.md

 ## Nmap Basic Commands
 - Open the **Terminal** on your Desktop
 - Run the command `stop_all_containers.sh`
-- Now run the command `start_nowasp.sh`, which will start a new container
+- Now run the command `start_node.sh`, which will start a new container
 - Type the following command in the terminal and press ENTER to perform a default TCP scan on the localhost with IP 127.0.0.1 `nmap -sT 127.0.0.1`
 - Type the following command in the terminal and press ENTER to perform a default UDP scan on the localhost IP with 127.0.0.1 `nmap -sU 127.0.0.1`
 - Type the following command in the terminal and press ENTER to perform a TCP scan on a specific set of TCP Ports (1 - 65535)  on the localhost with IP 127.0.0.1 `nmap -sT -p1-65535 127.0.0.1`